IbrahimShamma99/IbrahimTechBlog/src/pages/Files-mern/index.md

 npm i multer
 ```
 To make things clear about the dependencies we installed:
-* Express is the API library for nodeJS. :cowboy_hat_face:
+* Express is the API library for nodeJS.
-* Mongoose is a MongoDB object modeling tool aka nodeJS driver. :sunglasses:
+* Mongoose is a MongoDB object modeling tool aka nodeJS driver.
-* Multer is a node.js middleware for handling multipart/form-data :scream:
+* Multer is a node.js middleware for handling multipart/form-data

 Now we created the server and the client sides so move to the next point.
 <br/><br/>

-## 2.Write the code :computer:
+## 2.Write the code
-First, we will start with the client :unicorn: :top: code by heading to /src/App.js
+First, we will start with the client code by heading to /src/App.js
 to write the following:
 ```jsx
 // destination  /src/App.js